 My name is Kim Klaiman.
-I have been actively involved in the financial markets since 2002, and became a full time options trader in 2012.
-I founded an options trading advisory service SteadyOptions.com to share my trading experience and philosophy and to help people to become better traders.
+I have been actively involved in the financial markets since 2002.
+I founded an options trading advice service, SteadyOptions.com, to share my trading experience and philosophy and to help people to become better traders.

 This is my story.

 I am a Software Engineer by training.
-I have been in Software Development for 20 years, but financial markets have always been my passion.
+I have been in Software Development for 20 years, but financial markets have always been my passion (chess collecting is my other passion).
 I started actively investing in stocks and bonds in 2002.
 Next year was my first full year as an investor and produced 57% return for me.
 We all know that it was the beginning of a new bull market.
 Back then I still was not aware of an old saying "don't confuse brains with a bull market".
 When the profits pile up during a bull market, it's easy to think your superb analytical skills are responsible.

-After trading for a few years, I became more confident and started using some leverage.
+After trading for a few years, I became more confident.
 This is when 2008 came and brought me down to earth.
-I realized how much I still didn't know.
 But it was a good lesson, one that every trader has to go through.
 I figured out that in order to succeed, I need to treat trading as a business.
 I started reading more books, attending trading webinars, and subscribing to trading newsletters.
 It was an excellent learning experience.

 The turning point was in 2009 when I decided to concentrate on studying and mastering a handful of non-directional options strategies.
 I read a lot of other books - you can find some of them here.
 I came across few books by Jeff Augen, including “The Volatility Edge in Options Trading”.
 One of the strategies described in the book is called “Exploiting Earnings - Associated Rising Volatility”.
 I started implementing this strategy in my account, trading straddles and strangles on stocks before earnings.